forward3d/ganger/README.md

 ## That sounds mad!
 Why would you want to use Ganger?

 The rationale for creating Ganger was driven by a real-world problem.
-I use Hive to query the data I import into Hadoop.
+At Forward3D we use Hive to query the data we import into Hadoop.
 They run over small amounts of data.
 [Hive local mode](http://hadoop-pig-hive-thejas.blogspot.co.uk/2013/04/running-hive-in-local-mode.html) is a good way to run small jobs quickly without the overhead of launching MapReduce JVMs on a cluster.